tleyden/tutt/README.md

 ## Launch tutt screen grabber

-Tutt consistests of two components:
+Tutt consists of two components:

 1. A python screen grabber
 2. A Vue.js web UI to view the captured screenshots with their categories